Guest author Gaetano DiNardi is the director of demand generation at Nextiva, the leading all-in-one communications platform.

 7 Easy PR Tactics to Boost Your Inbound Marketing Campaigns

-1. Build content that is PR-worthy.
+1. Build content that is worthy of PR.

 If content is king, then PR copy should have all the trappings and commanding presence of royalty.
 Because the way you communicate is nearly as important as what you are trying to say, content quality and impact—whether in simple blog posts or in groundbreaking industry reports—are non-negotiable.
 At the very least, pitching an article or post to a prestigious and quality-conscious media outlet will be a moonshot if you’re just offering fluffy trash.
 On this front, having a team of top-notch PR/marketing copywriters can be a huge competitive advantage.